 The five highest-ROI eCommerce automations for 2026, in priority order, are: support ticket triage, inventory alerts, order processing, review collection, and post-purchase follow-ups.
 Done together, they typically recover 20-30 hours a week for a 5-person team and lift repeat-purchase rate by 8-15%.

-This article ranks them by effort-vs-payback, with real numbers from stores we have actually deployed inside.
-No theory, no AI hype, just what works in the order it should be deployed.
+This article ranks the five by effort-vs-payback, with real numbers from stores we have deployed inside.
+No theory, no hype, just what works and the order to do it in.

 Why eCommerce automation matters in 2026